-Understanding different team communication styles in the workplace can help us share information and collaborate more effectively.
+Understanding different team communication styles in the workplace can help us share information, collaborate more effectively, and improve team productivity.
 If we know that our colleague is an analytical type, we can come prepared with data.
-If they’re more intuitive, we can focus on the big picture to get our point across.
+If a co-worker is more intuitive, we can focus on the big picture to get our point across.

 That’s where pairing a team communication tool with an internal communication strategy comes into play.

-Improving team communication starts with choosing the right tools.
+Improving team communications starts with choosing the right tools.
 And as more people are working remotely, companies rely on digital tools to help their workforce stay connected.